A quaint market town in the heart of Monmouthshire perfect for rural escapes.

 Things to do and see

-Abergavenny Food Festival - each year thousands of people flock to Abergavenny for this incredible festival which has also attracted top chefs like Hugh Fearnley-Whittingstall, Jamie Oliver, Monica Galetti, and Valentine Warner to attend.
+Abergavenny Food Festival - each year thousands of people flock to Abergavenny for this incredible festival which has also attracted top chefs like Hugh Fearnley-Whittingstall, Jamie Oliver, Monica Galetti, and Valentine Warner.
 They cater for every taste too with cooking classes and masterclasses, activities for the kids as well as product tasting all to help showcase the best food and produce.

-Greenman festival - This independent music and arts festival has been held annually in mid-August in the Brecon Beacons, Wales since 2003.
-The 4-day event brings together the best of live alternative, folk, indie and rock music and adds in literature, comedy and theatre to make it great all-round entertainment for the whole family.
+Greenman festival - This independent music and arts festival has been held annually in mid-August in Crickhowell since 2003.
+The four-day event brings together the best of live alternative, folk, indie and rock music and adds in literature, comedy and theatre to make it great all-round entertainment for the whole family.